jstiefel/jstiefel/README.md

 <details>
   <summary><b>Komoot BLE navigation</b></summary>
   <br />
-  The goal of this fun project was to create an inexpensive turn-by-turn-navigation device based on an ESP32 and Komoot's BLE Connect API.
-Back in 2018, navigation devices for cycling were sparse and expensive.
+  This exciting project aimed to develop a cost-effective turn-by-turn navigation device utilizing an ESP32 and Komoot's BLE Connect API.
+Stemming from the scarcity and high cost of cycling navigation devices in 2018, this endeavor sought to provide a budget-friendly alternative for cyclists.
   <br />
   <br />